 How does Vulnerability Assessment work?

 This image depicts the flow of the Threat Stack agent detecting packages, cross-referencing them against more than two million identified CVEs.
 It automatically categorize them according to security risk and displays which servers are affected by which vulnerabilities.

 For this illustration TS refers to Threat Stack.

 Yes, you can subscribe to a daily vulnerability assessment email report.
-You can enable these reports on the Settings page in the Notifications Settings section.
+You can enable these reports through Settings > General Settings tab > Notifications Settings section.

 How do I remediate a vulnerability?